FAQs Regarding General Information

 Is recycled water safe for use on crops?

 Yes, recycled water is perfectly safe for use on agricultural crops and for a wide variety of other domestic uses.
-The recycling process is safe, well-established, and highly regulated, and the water meets all state and federal requirements for recycled water quality and safety, including the more stringent standards here in California.
+The recycling process is safe, well-established, and highly regulated, and the water meets all State and Federal requirements for recycled water quality and safety, including the more stringent standards here in California.
 Recycled water is a common source of supply for growers across California and other Western states.
-The nearby Castroville project has safely delivered more than 13,000 acre-feet of recycled water to farmlands each year for more than a decade without one single permit exceedance.
+PV Water has been delivering safe recycled water for over 10 years.
+Additionally, the nearby Castroville project has safely delivered more than 13,000 acre-feet of recycled water to farmlands each year for more than twenty years without one single permit exceedance.

 How is wastewater converted into safe water?